AminulIslam254/Inventory-Management-Project/README.md

 # Inventory-Management-Project
-This is a Project to manage the inventory of Buy and Sell Products
+This is a Project to manage the inventory for Buying and Selling Products